F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 In this blog post, you’ve learned about a few common metrics used for evaluating binary classification models.

-Finally, we compared those evaluation metrics on a real problem and discussed some typical decisions you may face.
+Finally, we compared those evaluation metrics to a real problem and discussed some typical decisions you may face.

 Logging function